DragonFlyer139/Video-Store/README.md

 - Make IDs for copy, movie, etc auto-increment instead of assigning manually
 - Remove multiple submit buttons on reserve/checkout forms
 - Add more transactions/members/etc so the top 10 screens fill out better
+- Make the movie return page save the fine amount to the relevant invoice_transaction row (so that average fine report will work)

 ~~This is the syntax for crossing out :D~~